hackle/blogger/src/raw/printf.md

 Now we are ready for the strongly-typed `printf`.

-First thing first, let's agree on the terms: `%s, %d, %D` are called specifiers; the string with the specifiers is called the "format" or "template", to avoid confusion with the TypeScript type "template literal" let's call it "format".
+First thing first, let's agree on the terms: `%s, %d, %D` are called specifiers; the first string parameter to `printf` containing the specifiers is called the "format" or "template", to avoid confusion with the TypeScript type "template literal" let's call it "format".

-Let's first declare the specifiers to be supported.
-This is done with a map type that maps a specifier to a type that we expect the corresponding value to have, when `printf` is called.
+First we declare the specifiers to be supported.
+This is done with a map type that maps specifiers to their corresponding types (I know!
+It's a tongue twister).

 ```TypeScript
 type Specifiers = {